 Part of a Bigger “Community Strong” Push

 The Kaongo Girls Secondary School project sits inside a wider Community Strong framework that Pakakumi says will continue to roll out across Kenya, with future updates promised as renovation work progresses.
 For a company operating in one of Africa’s most competitive online betting markets, tying the brand to tangible, visible community impact — new classrooms, working labs, safer dorms — is as much a trust-building exercise as it is charity.
+Bottom line: it’s a concrete example of a Kenyan betting platform directing CSR spend toward education infrastructure.